Baikal seal: Life history

 Females usually give birth to one pup, but they are one of only two species of true seals with the ability to give birth to twins.
 Very rarely, triplets or quadruplets have been recorded.
 The twins often stick together for some time after being weaned.
 The females, after giving birth to their pups on the ice in late winter, become immediately impregnated again, and often are lactating while pregnant.
 The female raises the pups on her own; she digs them a fairly large den under the ice, up to 5 m in length, and more than 2 m wide.
 Pups as young as two days old then further expand this den by digging a maze of tunnels around the den.
 Since the pup avoids breaking the surface with these tunnels, this activity is thought to be mainly for exercise, to keep warm until they have built up an insulating layer of blubber.

 Baikal seal pups are weaned after 2–2.5 months, occasionally up to 3.5 months.
 During this time, the pups can increase their birth weight five-fold.
 After the pups are weaned, the mother introduces them to solid food, bringing amphipods, fish, and other food into the den.
 In spring, when the ice melts and the dens usually collapses, the pup(s) is left to fend for itself.
 Growth continues until they are 20 to 25 years old.
 The only known natural predator of adult Baikal seals is the brown bear, but this is not believed to occur frequently.
 The seal pups are typically hidden in a den, but can fall prey to smaller land predators such as the red fox, the sable and the white-tailed eagle.

 Every year in the late winter and spring, both sexes haul themselves out and begin to moult their weathered coat from the previous year, which is replaced with new fur.
 While moulting, they refrain from eating and enter a lethargic state, during which time they can die of overheating, males especially, from lying on the ice too long in the sun.
 During the spring and summer, groups as large as 500 can form on the ice floes and shores of Lake Baikal.
-Baikal seals can live to over 50 years old, exceptionally old for a seal, although the females are presumed to be fertile only until they are around 30.
+Baikal seals can live to over 50 years old, exceptionally old for a seal, The oldest recorded Baikal seals were up to 52 years old for males and up to 56 years old for females. although the females are presumed to be fertile only until they are around 30.